migdal-or/wtx-tech-challenge/README.md

 # TODO
-- If the port in our dataset does not have information on the website, then we can skip it but keep track that we have no information available.
 - Make sure to describe all components being used as well an overall cost estimation and how that would scale